Bobby-r30/Capstone-Data-Project/README.md

 Execute the notebook cells sequentially to reproduce the project workflow.

 Note:
 This capstone project serves as an exercise to practice experimenting with data and building a predictive model for CHD.
-Feel free to explore the notebook, modify the code, and experiment with different analyses and models.
+Feel free to explore the notebook, modify the code, and experiment with different analysis and models.